Drenalol/Paw-InsomniaImporter/README.md

 But you can relax, the importer will convert it to my extension so that they work, you just need to install it via the [LINK](https://www.github.com/Drenalol/Paw-XPath2DynamicValue)

 ### ** Environments
-Insomnia has a "Base Environment" that is available for all environments, but the Paw does not have such a thing.

-Importer will convert it like normal environment.

 Mapping:

 `String => String`